havelsan/rust-dev-env/doc/09-rust-project-templates/README.md

 - https://github.com/tbsaunde/at-spi2-core/blob/master/bus/accessibility.conf

 ## Rust Project Templates
-The template projects in the below list focuses only on a specific subject and are carefully studied.
+The template projects in the below list focuses only on a specific subject with minimal code.

 1. Base
     1. [Debugging With Gdb : Fast Introduction](../../src/rust-project-templates/1.i.base-debuggable-executable)